raul23/ebook-classifier-training/README.rst

 - train data: 121 ebooks (60%)
 - test data: 81 ebooks (40%)

-By default, only 10% of a given ebook is `converted to text <#dataset-generation>`_ and added to the dataset.
+By default, only 10% of a given ebook is `converted to text <#dataset-creation>`_ and added to the dataset.
 No OCR was applied this time.

 Some stats about this medium-size dataset: